JuhaS/PicasaApiHelper/README.md

 **Limitations:**

-* Only works on browsers that support fross site ajax calls (limitation of jQuery.ajax() ).
+* Only works on browsers that support cross site ajax calls (limitation of jQuery.ajax() ).

 ## How to use PicasaApiHelperJS